-But when you’re ready to get serious about a stock screener, there’s no better choice than StocksToTrade.
+But when you’re ready to get serious about a stock screener, I think there’s no better choice than StocksToTrade.

 Every day I’m amazed and grateful for this platform.
-It has all my favorite screens built in (I even helped design the platform), but you can set custom screens to match whatever it is you’re looking for.
+It has all my favorite screens built-in (I helped design the platform and I’m an investor).
+But you can set custom screens to match whatever you’re looking for.

-If you’re wondering why you should pay for a stock screener, let me lay it out very simply.
-The free stock screeners have a delay between the data being generated and being delivered.
-If you’re going to day trade you need real-time access.
-Simple as that.
+If you’re wondering why you should pay for a stock screener, let me lay it out.
+Free stock screeners have a data delay.
+If you’re going to day trade, you need real-time access.
+These volatile stocks move fast.

-Plus, you get better tools all around — including access to over the counter markets (OTCMKTS) data.
+Plus, you get better tools all around — including access to OTC Markets (OTCMKTS) data.
 Not all screeners have this.

 Stick to Your Trading Plan

-Because there are a limited number of patterns and a limited number of things you need to put in your plan.
+There are a limited number of patterns and a limited number of things you need to put in your plan.
 If you get on it and learn them, you can start creating a trading plan.
-Then, when the time comes to trade you’ll know exactly what you’re going to do in any situation.
+Then, when the time comes to trade, you’ll know exactly what you’re going to do in any situation.

 Never Stop Learning

-You can learn patterns like the evening star candlestick pattern.
-You can learn setups and risk vs. reward.
-You can learn all the things you need to learn to make a single trade.
-But trading is a vast subject and we are all individuals.
+You can learn patterns like the evening star pattern.
+You can learn about setups and risk/reward.
+You can learn everything you need to learn to make a trade.
+But trading is vast, and no two traders are exactly alike.

-I have students who trade completely different than I trade.
-I like to keep things simple with setups like the first green day.
-But I have students who love to short.
-I have students who study lots of technical indicators like the MACD or the RSI.
-Some are trading small accounts and a few are trading massive accounts.
+I have top students who trade completely differently from me.
+I like to keep things simple with setups like the first green day or morning panic.
+But I have students who love to short or study technical indicators like the MACD or the RSI.

 An excellent way for you to keep learning as a trader — starting today — is to apply for the Trading Challenge.